Wright Medical Recalls Hip Replacement Units

-If you have a Wright hip implant which is causing you pain and discomfort, or if you have already had a revision surgery and have not already filed a claim, click the button below to fill out a hip replacement claim form and you will be contacted shortly.
+If you have a Wright hip implant that is causing you pain and discomfort, or if you have already had revision surgery and have not already filed a claim, click the button below to fill out a hip replacement claim form and you will be contacted shortly.

 The FDA warns that metal-on-metal hip devices light Wright’s CONSERVE® hip replacement systems can cause the following adverse effects:

 • Limp or decrease the inability to walk